-The Raz-SP600 Self Propel Heavy Duty Mobile Shower Commode Chair has a 600-lb weight capacity and is designed with large rear wheels to provide self-propulsion between the bedroom and the bathroom.
+The Raz-AP Attendant Propel Mobile Shower Commode Chair has a 400-lb weight capacity and has 4 casters, which allow an attendant to push the client between the bedroom and the bathroom.

 - It allows for a reduced number of transfers, and these transfers can be made outside of the bathroom. - The Ischial Pelvic Alignment System (IPAS), standard on the Raz-SP, enables the seat to be adjusted fore / aft within a 2" range so that the clients' Ischial Tuberosities (ITs) can be positioned optimally within the aperture (commode opening).
-Optimal IPAS adjustment stabilizes the pelvis for seated safety and offloads the ITs and sacrum, which are areas of highest risk for skin breakdown. - There is 4" of seat-to-floor height adjustment to accommodate toilet height, client height and to provide safe transfer height - The axle plate adjusts the wheel forward and rearward (center-of-mass adjustment) to optimize the wheel placement for a better propulsion efficiency, with less stress on the shoulders.
-Moving the rear wheels forward reduces the amount of user weight on the front casters, which allows the chair to roll more easily over thresholds and uneven flooring.
-The shorter wheelbase provides improved maneuverability within tighter environments such as bathrooms. - The frame and seat are designed to provide unrestricted access from the front, side and rear of the MSCC.
+Optimal IPAS adjustment stabilizes the pelvis for seated safety and offloads the ITs and sacrum, which are areas of highest risk for skin breakdown. - There is 4" of seat-to-floor height adjustment to accommodate toilet height, client height and to provide safe transfer height - The frame and seat are designed to provide unrestricted access from the front, side and rear of the MSCC.
 Under-seat access is required for suppository insertion, digital stimulation, perianal hygiene, bowel / bladder care, and menstruation management as required. - The back cane handles are designed so that the user can "hook" their arm around a back cane handle during MRADLs.
-The action of hooking increases postural stability and safety during toileting or showering. - Dual-locking front casters lock both the roll and swivel functions to keep the MSCC stationary and stable during transfers decreasing fall risk.
+The action of hooking increases postural stability and safety during toileting or showering. - Dual-locking casters lock both the roll and swivel functions to keep the MSCC stationary and stable during transfers decreasing fall risk.